Skip to content

 Compliance claims"We might need audit logs later"Build only the legal and safety checks needed for first users

 This is why a short MVP brief matters more than a long feature list.
-The template in our MVP requirements document guide is the version we want before a fixed-price build starts.
+The template in the MVP requirements document guide is the version I want before a scoped build starts.

-That was not a 3-week MVP, and calling it one would have been dishonest.
-The first release needed a 10-step financing form, automated PDF certificate generation, and an admin dashboard for the request lifecycle.
+That was not a tiny MVP, and calling it one would have been dishonest.
+The first release needed a complete financing workflow, automated PDF certificate generation, and an admin dashboard for the request lifecycle.

-The result still stayed lean: 6 weeks, 96 Lighthouse performance, under 1.2s page load, and a certificate turnaround under 24 hours.
-The timeline stretched past 5 weeks because the workflow had real financial data and a real operations handoff, not because the team kept adding decorative features.
+The result still stayed lean: a focused build, strong Lighthouse performance, fast page loads, and certificate turnaround inside the promised service window.
+The timeline stretched because the workflow had real financial data and a real operations handoff, not because the team kept adding decorative features.

 Mini-Story: Vibe-Coded MVPs Save Days, Then Lose Weeks

-The pattern is consistent enough that we wrote down a rule: when a vibe-coded app has real users, we rebuild it instead of patching it.
-A clean build on our stack usually takes 3 to 6 weeks.
-Salvage work can take 8 to 12 weeks because every fix has to respect a schema, route structure, and live data model that nobody designed.
+The pattern is consistent enough that I wrote down a rule: when a vibe-coded app has real users, I rebuild it instead of patching it.
+A clean build on my stack usually takes 3 to 6 weeks.
+Salvage work can take 8 to 12 weeks because every fix has to respect a schema, route structure, and live data model that was never deliberately designed.

 That is the less flashy answer, but it is kinder to the budget.
 Use AI app builders to learn what the product should do.
 Use an MVP build when the next thing you need is reliable data from real users.